Deciding between the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4

 - Not a lot of app support

-When comparing two wearables such as the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4, it can either be a no-brainer or an extremely tough decision.
-If you have your heart set on finding a truly connected piece of tech that covers all the bases, you'll have met your match with the new Galaxy Watch 3.
-It even has some new health and fitness perks that sweeten the deal a bit more for workout enthusiasts.
+When comparing two Android smartwatches such as the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4, it can be a no-brainer or an extremely tough decision.
+However, if you have your heart set on finding a truly connected piece of tech that covers all the bases, you'll have met your match with the Samsung Galaxy Watch 3.
+It even has some health and fitness perks that sweeten the deal a bit more for workout enthusiasts who want these features.

-On the other hand, if you're solely focused on health and activity tracking and don't mind missing out on LTE connectivity, you might be better off choosing the Garmin Vivoactive 4, which is a major upgrade from its predecessor.
+On the other hand, if you're solely focused on health and activity tracking and don't mind missing out on LTE connectivity, you might be better off choosing the Garmin Vivoactive 4, which is a significant upgrade from its predecessor.
+Not to mention, it's more affordable than the Galaxy Watch 3.
+However, with that said, it's not nearly as robust as its competitor.

 |Galaxy Watch 3